wael-benslimen/wael-benslimen/README.md

 * 🌍  I'm based in Tunisia
 * ✉️  You can contact me at [waelbenslimen1111@gmail.com](mailto:waelbenslimen1111@gmail.com)
-* 🧠  I'm learning angular react js and java
+* 🧠  I'm good with angular react js and java bootstrap python django and many more
 * 🤝  I'm open to collaborating on any web app projects

 ### Skills